DuckyCrayfish/hourglass/README.md

 #	sleepingPlayers -> the number of players in the dimension who are sleeping (spectators are not counted).
 #	totalPlayers -> the total number of players in the dimension (spectators are not counted).
 #	sleepingPercentage -> a 0-100 ratio of sleeping players to total players (100 * sleepingPlayers / totalPlayers).
+#	self -> each player who receives the notification will have their own name inserted wherever this variable is used.
 #The type option controls where the notification appears:
 #	SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
 #	GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").